Greater Richmond Region water distribution systems: Rate increase

 In their March 2023 presentation on raising the rates for FY 2024, the city said that rate increases were needed to cover operations & maintenance, debt service, PILOT, internal service costs, dividend payments to the general fund, and pas-as-you-go capital contributions.
-It cited increasingly stringent regulations from VDH and EPA; aging infrastructure, given that some of Richmond's system is over 100 years old and $680 million dollars would be needed for water infrastructure repair and replacement; and declining per-capita consumption, given that the majority of DPU's costs are fixed, as reasons for the rate increase in 2024.
-They planned $375 million dollars in capital upgrades from 2024 to 2028.
+It cited increasingly stringent regulations from VDH and EPA; aging infrastructure, given that some of Richmond's system is over 100 years old and $680 million would be needed for water infrastructure repair and replacement; and declining per-capita consumption, given that the majority of DPU's costs are fixed, as reasons for the rate increase in 2024.
+They planned $375 million in capital upgrades from 2024 to 2028.

 The chair of the Commission also said that DPU needed a much higher level of scrutiny when raising rates, given that they didn't address their lack of reinvestment in their infrastructure or a drop in per-capita consumption when they raised their rates in 2024.